Property Damage by Tenant In Illinois

 Illinois landlords must document and report tenant-related property damage.
 This lets them hold tenants accountable for damages and recover costs.

 Comprehensive move-in and move-out inspections, detailed photos or videos, maintenance records, and prompt written notification to tenants are best practices for documenting and reporting tenant-related property damage.
-Also, clear clauses in the lease agreement should be included, outlining the tenant’s responsibility for damages and reporting guidelines.
+Also, the lease agreement should include clear clauses outlining the tenant’s responsibility for damages and reporting guidelines.

 To prevent issues from escalating, landlords should communicate with tenants throughout their tenancy.
 Illinois landlords can manage and prevent tenant damage by following these best practices.